rayluo/AdminLTE-web2py/README.md

 * Download the [AdminLTE Dashboard & Control Panel Template](http://almsaeedstudio.com/preview).
 Assuming you are still in the `web2py/applications/lte/static` directory, get it from Github like this:

-(If you don't have Curl, get it free from http://curl.haxx.se/download.html)fj
+If you don't have Curl yet, get it free from http://curl.haxx.se/download.html.

 ````
 # Copy as a zip file from Github.